Bo Duke

-Beauregard "Bo" Duke (born circa 1957) is a fictional character in the American television series The Dukes of Hazzard, which ran from 1979 to 1985.
+Beauregard "Bo" Duke (born circa 1958) is a fictional character in the American television series The Dukes of Hazzard, he is the second main protagonist in the series, which ran from 1979 to 1985.
 He was played by John Schneider.

+Fictional biography in the television series

 Bo and his cousin Lucas K. "Luke" Duke (Tom Wopat) live in an unincorporated area of the fictional Hazzard County, in Georgia.
 Bo and Luke own a 1969 Dodge Charger, named The General Lee, which is painted orange, with the Confederate flag on top, and 01 painted on the sides with the name "General Lee" inscribed above the doors that were welded shut for safety.
 Bo and Luke evade the corrupt officials of Hazzard County, Boss Hogg and Sheriff Rosco P. Coltrane and usually end up putting an end to Hogg's latest crooked scheme.

 The Dukes (including cousin Daisy Duke and Uncle Jesse Duke) were well known for their role in the moonshine business among other interests.
 Bo and Luke had both been sentenced to probation for illegal transportation of moonshine.
 As a result, neither was permitted to use firearms, instead preferring to use bow and arrows, which they sometimes tipped with dynamite.
 The terms of Bo and Luke's probation included staying within the boundaries of Hazzard County (unless given special permission by their Probation Officer, J.D.
 Hogg).

+Physical appearance and personality

-Bo was the blonde, slightly younger of the two Duke boys, and the more impulsive one of the pair.
-He often reacted to situations on impulse without thinking, sometimes with an "act/speak now, think later" attitude (although his character was seen to mature slightly over the seasons of the series).
-Although both Duke boys had a knack of landing themselves in trouble, it was more typically Bo's impulsive nature that often got them into various scrapes, and the slightly more mature Luke, the "thinker" of the duo, to find a solution.
-Bo's eye for the ladies and tendency to fall in love easily, also causes him to sometimes be easily led and affect his judgement and leads to trouble for the Dukes on a number of occasions (most prominently in the feature-length/two-part story "Carnival of Thrills", produced at the end of the second season and broadcast at the start of the third).
+Bo was the blond, younger of the two Duke boys (according to the episode "Happy Birthday, General Lee", Bo was getting out of high school around the time that Luke was wrapping up his enlistment in the United States Marines), and the more impulsive one of the pair.
+He often reacted to situations on impulse without thinking, sometimes with an "act/speak now, think later" attitude.
+This trait was an advantage at most times, since it made him willing to dive into dangerous situations without any regard for his safety, however he bit off more than he could chew a few times.
+Bo was a superior driver to his cousin Luke, probably the reason he drove most often and was the first Duke to jump the General Lee.
+Although Bo was not professionally trained in boxing like Luke was, he was entirely capable of taking care of himself, even saving Luke in a fight on occasion.
+As with his cousins Luke and Daisy, Bo's tendency to fall in love easily led the Dukes into trouble a few times, most prominently in the feature-length/two-part story "Carnival of Thrills".
+Bo was the only Duke to perform a "roof slide".